What is Power BI Premium?

 Depending on the SKU, Power BI Premium supports uploading Power BI Desktop (.pbix) model files up to a maximum of 10 GB in size.
 When loaded, the model can then be published to a workspace assigned to a Premium capacity.
 The dataset can then be refreshed to up to 12 GB in size.

 Large datasets can be resource-intensive.
-You should have at least a P1 SKU for any datasets larger than 1 GB.
+You should have at least a P1 or an A4 SKU for any datasets larger than 1 GB.
 Although publishing large datasets to workspaces backed by A SKUs up to A3 could work, refreshing them will not.

 The following table shows the recommended SKUs for .pbix file upload or publish to the Power BI service: